Lomita Railroad Museum

-The Lomita Railroad Museum is a museum in Lomita, California devoted to California railroad history.
+The Lomita Railroad Museum is a museum in Lomita, California, United States, devoted to California railroad history.
 “Exhibits include a full-size steam locomotive with tender and caboose, and a station housing scale models, photographs and paintings of trains.”

 It was founded by Irene Lewis in the early 1960s on a single lot in the middle of a residential part of Lomita, and had its grand opening on June 23, 1967.
 The museum building is a replica of a 19th-century depot, Boston & Maine's Greenwood Station that once stood in Wakefield, Massachusetts, and there is a full size replica of a water tower.
 The museum grounds now function as a small public park.